smartgridadsc/tee-plc/README.md

 #### Mapping Macros to Variable Names in `POUS.c` and `POUS.h`

-Only the pointers are used in core logic file `POUS.c` and `POUS.h`.
+Only the pointers are used in control logic file `POUS.c` and `POUS.h`.

 ``` c
 // POUS.h